 The project aim is to set the Rwandan standards for preprimary facilities.
 Based on the findings from the Child Friendly Schools standards, this project seeks to stimulate kids under 6.
 Considered as an added educator, the design is thought to engage the kids self-learning and stimulation.
 Sustainability concept: Gasanze preprimary school is one of 5 pilot projects that aim to improve early childhood education at a national level.

 The project uses local materials introducing small innovations to the traditional construction methods for structurally sound and stimulating facilities that transfer skills to the community.
+All elements are designed to engage the children’s gross motor, language skills, social interaction and knowledge development.
 Bicentenario School / Campuzano Arquitectos.
 Architects: Campuzano Arquitectos Location: Tolima, Colombia Team: Gabriel Campuzano Otero, Carlos Campuzano Otero, Carlos Campuzano Castelló Area: 6,000 sqm Year: 2012 Photographs: Courtesy of Campuzano Arquitectos Client: Fondae Technical Studies: De Valdenebro Ingenieros, Jorge Ramirez Collaborators: Angela Hernández Atehortúa, Andrea Ortiz Perea, Oscar Ruiz, Francisco Posada, Juliana Zuluaga, Julio Angulo, Diana Galvis, Andres Martinez School construction in the suburbs of Colombian cities should be an opportunity to generate social cohesion.

 Dohrety Landscape Design: Sierra Bainbridge From the architect.
-Background In 2007, UK charity A Partner In Education (APIE), as part of its mission to boost education in Africa, committed to building a new school campus in the Kigali neighborhood of Kabeza to replace dilapidated existing facilities.
 Javier García-Solera Vera.
 Fotos: © jaime sicilia . + skfandra El proyecto que se propone se sitúa, tal y como estaba previsto, en la zona este de la parcela asignada.

 Para resolver su acceso desde la calle de la forma más adecuada se crea un espacio o plaza donde favorecer las actividades de intercambio entre los usuarios de la guardería (recogida de niños, esperas de padres etc.) Desde esta plaza se accede a la parcela tanto a pie como con vehículo autorizado para su estacionamiento en las plazas reservadas o las actividades de carga y descarga.
 Pérez arquitectos.
 Pereda | Pérez arquitectos . fotos: © Pedro Pegenaute La responsabilidad medioambiental que se exige hoy a la arquitectura está fuertemente relacionada con la preocupación contextual.